Tim’s Story: Overcoming Addiction and Helping Others in Recovery

 “Although I knew the amount I was using was lethal, that thought wasn’t scary enough to stop me.”

 Many would never assume that Tim has struggled with addiction.

-Currently a Counselor Assistant and pursuing a degree in social work, Tim now lives an incredible life with his amazing wife and a career he loves.
+Currently a Counselor at The GateHouse and pursuing a degree in social work, Tim now lives an incredible life with an amazing wife and a career he loves.

 But his story didn’t start out that way.

 Tim grew up in the small town of Fairfield, PA, about two hours west of Lancaster.
 Like many teenager’s stories, his began drinking socially at parties with his friends.
 It didn’t take him long to realize that drinking made him feel as though he could connect with anyone and overcome his lifelong self-esteem issues.

 By his mid-twenties, he started using drugs and alcohol recreationally, but, like many people in recovery, he eventually couldn’t stop.